XRPLF/xrpl-dev-portal/community/report-a-scam.md

 4. If the scammer exchanged XRP for another token on the XRP Ledger, contact the token's issuer.
 The issuer may be able to [freeze the scammer's trust line](../docs/tutorials/how-tos/use-tokens/freeze-a-trust-line.md) to prevent the scammer from sending those tokens to others.

-For more details on reporting scammers, see [Xrplorer Forensics Help](https://xrplorer.com/forensics/help).

-For help from the XRP Ledger community, you can also try the [XRPChat forum](https://xrpchat.com).